cookieblues/cookieblues.github.io/_posts/2021-03-22-bsmalea-notes-2.md

 $$

 #### Maximum likelihood
-Picking the SSE as the objective function might seem a bit arbitrary though - for example why not just go with the sum of the errors?
+Choosing the SSE as the objective function might seem a bit arbitrary though - for example why not just go with the sum of the errors?
 Why do we have to square them?
 To show why this is a good choice, and why the solution makes sense, we are going to derive the same solution from a probabilistic perspective using [maximum likelihood estimation (MLE)](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation).
 To do this, we assume that the target variable $t$ is given by our function $h(\mathbf{x}, \mathbf{w})$ with a bit of noise added:

 $$
 t = h \left( \mathbf{x},\mathbf{w} \right) + \epsilon,